China share plunge smacks world markets; S&P, Nasdaq in correction

 "Anybody with a pulse was nervous when the market opened," said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.

-Monday's trading volume was almost 14 billion shares, according to Reuters data.
-This was roughly twice the 7 billion daily average for the month to date, calculated by BATS Global Markets.
-In comparison, 10.6 billion shares changed hands in Friday's selloff.
+Monday's trading volume exceeded 14 billion shares, double the 7 billion daily average for the month to date, calculated by BATS Global Markets.
+In comparison, about 10.6 billion shares changed hands in Friday's selloff.

 Oil prices settled sharply down after plunging to six-and-a-half year lows.
-Safe-haven U.S. government [US/] and German bonds [EUR/GVD], as well as the yen JPY= and the euro EUR=, rallied as currency concerns kicked in due to China's recent currency devaluation.
+Safe-haven U.S. government and German bonds, as well as the yen and the euro, rallied as currency concerns kicked in due to China's recent currency devaluation.

-The S&P's energy sector .SPNY was the weakest performer, with a 5.2 percent decline for the day.
+The S&P's energy sector was the weakest performer, with a 5.2 percent decline for the day.

-Copper CMCU3, seen as a barometer of global industrial demand, hit a six-year low, and nickel CMNI3 fell sharply.
+Copper, seen as a barometer of global industrial demand, hit a six-year low, and nickel fell sharply.

 GREAT FALL OF CHINA